 Travel is an essential part of my life and I regularly travel worldwide for work and pleasure.
 If you need someone who can work onsite with your teams, there’s a good chance I’ll have the flexibility and desire to do that.
 If you would like to see where I have been recently, you can visit my blog Discocrabs on the Road.

-I have been a freelancer for nearly 4 years, working on projects large and small.
+I have been a freelancer since 2011, working on projects large and small.
 When I first began, my ambitions were to become a creative director, but I figured the only thing most clients would trust a 23-year-old to do would be to design websites.
 So that’s where I started.
 Over time, as my skills grew, clients began entrusting me to design for and manage different projects.
 I didn’t always know what I was doing, but I knew I could figure it out.
 I developed a reputation for getting things done, sometimes in odd, untraditional ways.
 A client once asked me to decide on a tradeshow display from a selection of vendors.
 Unhappy with the options, I recommended building our own.
 I worked with a welder, a glass fabricator, a vinyl guy, and two sign companies to create something completely custom from the ground up.
 That’s how I think.
 I don’t believe the best must also be the most expensive, but I do know it requires a different way of thinking.
 All problems have good solutions, you just have to be willing to reconsider the questions you’re asking.
 For more on my thought process, visit my blog or view my process.

 I am a graduate of the University of Oregon, with a Bachelor of Arts from the School of Journalism and the Robert D. Clark Honors College.
 I received a full-ride scholarship from the Western Golf Association and the Evans Scholars Foundation.
 The scholarship is given to caddies who are financially challenged and academically gifted.